 - Individuals differ in their tolerance of this risk

 - Individuals with the greatest tolerance of risk should not impose their standards on others

 - Individuals do not have to document or justify their own assessment of risk (i.e. medical conditions) to others to experience conditions that make them feel secure

-Extending EEB Community of Practice policy: Individuals should feel empowered to take reasonable steps and be even more cautious for their own safety (while we hope to create a situation where individual steps are not needed).
+Extending EEB Community of Practice policy: Individuals should feel empowered to take reasonable steps and be cautious for their own safety.
 If one needs to leave a space because it feels unsafe, please do so.
-Reporting this unsafe situation to department head, Susan Kalisz (email@example.com) is recommended, but not required.
-Failure to follow these departmental policies and protocols will be viewed as violation of EEB’s workplace standards and health and safety requirements and may lead to disciplinary action.
+Reporting this unsafe situation to department head, Jen Schweitzer (email@example.com) is recommended, but not required.

-- In the event of exposure to COVID-19, EEB community members must self-isolate.
+- In the event of exposure to COVID-19, EEB community members must follow CDC guidelines

-- Those who are self-isolating will complete the reporting form, as required by UT.
+- Those who are self-isolating are encouraged to complete the reporting form, as recommended by UT.

-- The chance of an infected person passing on the disease is substantially lowered by wearing a mask (those with exhaust vents lose this capability)
+- The chance of an infected person passing on the disease is substantially lowered by wearing an N95 or KN95 mask

 - The chance of an uninfected person getting the disease is somewhat lowered by wearing a mask